 Originally from Oxford, Mike started playing at the age of 7 with the Yarnton Band and enjoyed many European tours with them.
 During the early 80s he joined Brackley & District, appearing with them at the Royal Albert Hall for the National Finals.
 He moved to Perth in 1988 with his family and joined WA Brass (then known as the Channel Nine Brass Band) where he was principal cornet from 1990 to 2005.
 Mike works as a contract draftsman in the mining industry and was a member of Australian Brass when it re-formed in 1995.
 Playing highlights would include the Royal Albert Hall finals appearance and RASWA’s 2013 performance in the Australian Nationals.
-Mike has been a committee member of the band for twenty or so years and is a former Vice-President and President.
+Mike has been a committee member of the band for over 30 years.
+He is a former Vice-President and President and currently hold the treasurers postition.

 My name is Nina Brotherton and I play Solo Cornet in the band.
 I began playing the cornet when I was only 7 and I’ve been a part of this band for almost 23 years!!
 I’ve seen many musicians come and go but I love the fact that the major core of this group remains the same.
 Aside from being in the band, I have 3 children and my diploma in Children Services.
 My two daughters are really into dancing and I’ve recently taken up tap myself.
 I also love running and regularly do the City to Surf.
 I’m looking forward to my next 23 years in the band 🙂